Privacy

 • Sell, share, or rent your email address.

-• Phone home from a paid Pro install for any reason after the one-time activation, beyond the daily licence refresh.
+• Phone home from a paid install for any reason after the one-time activation, beyond the daily licence refresh.

 Your rights, briefly